When I became a mom, I heard about all the “firsts” of parenting.

 - The “last” unending game of peek-a-boo is buried and gone.

-- The “last” one word, terribly pronounced sentences are things of the past.
+- The “last” one word, terribly pronounced sentences are a thing of the past.

 - The “last” wobbly, chubby toddler legs have disappeared.